 If a stalactite and stalagmite join together, they form a column.
 One of the wonders of visiting a cave is to witness the beauty of these amazing and strangely captivating structures.

 Some of the largest, and most beautiful, natural crystals can be found in the Naica mine, in Mexico.
 These gypsum crystals were formed over thousands of years.
 Groundwater that is rich in calcium and sulfur flowed through an underground cave.
 Check it out:

 - Groundwater dissolves minerals and carries the ions in solution.

 - Groundwater deposits the material in caves as stalactites, stalagmites, and columns.

 - Giant crystals may be found in caves.

-- How does a cave form?
+- How does water create depositional features in a cave?

-- What are stalactites, stalagmites and columns?
+- What are stalactites, stalagmites, and columns?